25 Must-See Colorful Orchids

 • Each flower is about 2 inches (5 cm) wide and has a unique shape that looks like a butterfly with spread wings[21].

-• This colorful orchid prefers cool to intermediate growing conditions, which matches its natural high-elevation habitat.
+• These colorful orchids prefer cool to intermediate growing conditions, which matches its natural high-elevation habitat.
 It enjoys bright light but should be protected from direct, harsh sunlight.
 Prosthechea vitellina can be grown in pots using sphagnum moss as a growing medium.

 • One interesting fact about this orchid is that it’s part of a genus previously classified under Encyclia.
 The Prosthechea genus is known for having flowers with a lip attached to the column.
 This unique characteristic helps distinguish it from other orchid genera.